c-git/bazooka-bot/README.md

   - [ ] From release notes from 0.40.0
     - Added a --secrets arg to the run and deploy commands that allows you to use a different secrets file than the default
 - [ ] Add message ID to the trace at ingress
-- [ ] Add event handler to see when ppl leave https://github.com/serenity-rs/poise/blob/current/examples/event_handler/main.rs
 - [x] Sanitize input for markdown like `**` for example rn causes problems with bolding the ideas
-- [ ] Add web page (with info and to wake up bot) https://docs.shuttle.rs/templates/tutorials/custom-service
+- [ ] Add web page (with info and to wake up bot, would help for test bot that would go to sleep) https://docs.shuttle.rs/templates/tutorials/custom-service
-- [ ] Restrict unranked to that channel
+- [ ] Restrict unranked commands to that channel
 - [x] Send a status messages when it connects (including the version)
 - [x] Change results (vote counts and leader board) to (embeds)[https://docs.rs/poise/latest/poise/serenity_prelude/struct.CreateMessage.html#examples]
 - [ ] Make reset a 2 stage process with a confirmation